Bills I Filed

 In addition to my own bills, there are many other legislators' bills that I am working to support, and in some cases that I've gone with groups of legislators to support at hearings or signed on to written testimony.

-A small set of specific MA state-level policies that I support include:
+A small sample of issues of interest that I support include:

 Single-payer health insurance